Business card for S B Photography Great Southern, featuring a camera, with contact info for Steve Barnes, including phone and email.

 Hole 16 - Woolybush

 A great birdie chance exists on this 496 metre par 5 as there is a generous driving area as long as the player keeps left through the narrow opening to the fairway.
-There is only one bunker to the right but shooting through the green will result in problems due to a 3 metre drop at the back.
+There are two bunkers to the right but shooting through the green will result in problems due to a 3 metre drop at the back.

 Hole 17 - The Gully